Cheque Bounce Lawyer in Nagpur

 Section 138 NI Act

-Advocate Subodh Bajpai of Unified Chambers and Associates provides specialist cheque bounce legal representation in Nagpur, Maharashtra.
+Unified Chambers and Associates — a partner-led team of advocates and associates — provides specialist cheque bounce legal representation in Nagpur, Maharashtra.
 Cheque dishonour under Section 138 of the Negotiable Instruments Act 1881 is a criminal offence that carries imprisonment of up to 2 years and a fine of twice the cheque amount.
-Our firm handles the entire lifecycle of cheque bounce matters — from drafting and serving the statutory demand notice, to filing criminal complaints before the Magistrate at District Court Nagpur, to obtaining Section 143A interim compensation, and pursuing appeals at Bombay High Court (Nagpur Bench).
-With over 25 years of exclusive debt recovery practice, Advocate Bajpai has handled hundreds of Section 138 matters across India, recovering crores for payees and creditors.
+The firm, led by Senior Partner Adv.
+Subodh Bajpai (LLM, MBA XLRI), handles the entire lifecycle of cheque bounce matters — from drafting and serving the statutory demand notice, to filing criminal complaints before the Magistrate at District Court Nagpur, to obtaining Section 143A interim compensation, and pursuing appeals at Bombay High Court (Nagpur Bench).
+The practice has handled hundreds of Section 138 matters across India for payees, banks, NBFCs, and corporate creditors.

 Whether you hold a dishonoured cheque in Nagpur and need to file a complaint, or you are defending against a Section 138 prosecution, Unified Chambers provides senior-level legal counsel at every stage.